Frida Export Interface¶

 server.example_func1("FIRE", "RPA")

-Of course, you can still continue to use the previous calling protocol shown below, which is relatively simpler but less standardized.
+Of course, you can still use the previous calling protocol, which is relatively simple but not as standardized.

 import json